Ticks love me.

 The younger ticks, the ones called “nymphs” I was talking about earlier, are really tiny…like really tiny!
 They can be as small as a poppy seed which can make them really hard to see.
 By wearing light-colored clothing, it will be easier for you to identify these little buggers and remove them before they can bite.

 It may seem obvious, but keeping your skin covered prevents ticks from latching on.
-When the weather is cool enough, I’ll even take it one step further by tucking in my shirt and my pants into my socks.
-I know—nerd alert—but this prevents ticks from crawling underneath my clothing (and gives my wife a good laugh).
+When the weather is cool enough, I’ll even take it one step further by tucking in my shirt (so professional) and my pants into my socks if I need to walk through tall grass.
+I know—nerd alert—but this prevents ticks from crawling underneath my clothing and has the added benefit of giving my wife a good laugh.

 If possible, bring a new set of clothes to change into at the end of your hike.
-My wife and I always have a good chuckle changing our clothes in the trailhead parking lot.
-We know it’s a little awkward, but it’s the best way to prevent the ticks from entering our car and home.
-Check your skin for any ticks that might have snuck underneath your clothes.
-Then put the “soiled” clothing into a plastic bag.
-When you get home, wash these clothes in hot water and then place them immediately in the dryer—ticks can’t take the heat and it’s the best way to ensure these little buggers (and poison oak oil) don’t escape into the house.
+This might seem a bit overkill but if you want the added peace of mind, it’s a good idea.
+My wife and I always have a good chuckle changing our kids clothes in the trailhead parking lot, tickling them while looking for any ticks that might have snuck underneath their clothes.
+We don’t do it every time, but it’s a good habit to get into.
+And then when we get home, we wash these clothes in hot water and place them immediately in the dryer—ticks can’t take the heat and it’s the best way to ensure these little buggers (and poison oak oil) doesn’t escape into the house.

 If you want to take things to the next level, there is an insecticide called permethrin available that is effective at preventing tick bites.
 I’ve never felt the need to use it as the precautions listed above have seemed like enough.
 Permethrin will kill ticks and has been found to be more effective than DEET-based products at preventing tick bites.
 If you’re wanting to take every measure available to prevent tick bites, then this is one to explore.